Kenan Rural Primary Care Medical Scholars

 Objectives and Goals

-The Kenan Primary Medical Scholars Program inspires students from The University of NC School of Medicine to pursue rural, underserved patient practice in NC in primary care specialties.
-The KPMS Program supports to explore the unique complexities of patient care in rural North Carolina.
+The Kenan Primary Care Medical Scholars (KPCMS) Program inspires students from The University of North Carolina School of Medicine to pursue rural, underserved patient practice in North Carolina in primary care specialties.
+The KPCMS Program supports to explore the unique complexities of patient care in rural North Carolina.
 Creating connections with communities, practices, and providers, resources and other like-minded individuals.
 To address the needs of our state population, the program aims to populate underserved regions with well-trained doctors to address health care disparities.

 Expansion Into Urban Experiences